Who owns patient records?

 You should outline patients' rights to their records in your practice literature.

 - Patient records, both private and NHS, are not the patient's property.
 Patients are not entitled to take possession of the originals.
-However, under data protection legislation they have a right to view their original records and to obtain copies of them.
+However, under data protection legislation they have a right to view their original records and to obtain copies of them free of charge.

 - A patient cannot stipulate the content of their records.